delicb/ligno/README.md

 ## TODO
 This is only just a skeleton, much is left.
-- Implementation of other handlers (only stdout handler is available).
+- Implementation of other handlers.
 - Implementation of other formatters, like feature rich JSON formatter, YAML formatter, etc...
 - Integration with other frameworks (logging, web or other).
 - Documentation.